ChewKeanHo/researches-filesystems-hierarchy/_Project/sbin/README.md

-# `bin`
+# `sbin`

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This directory houses all readily usable executables programs and applications.
+This output directory houses readily usable executables programs and applications **ONLY FOR system administrators and root account**.
 They are designed to be as readily usable terminal command.
+Conventional users should not be able to access them except calling it from full path.

+When a project is built, all the executable outputs including Microsoft Windows' `.exe` binary files are placed here.

 This directory **MUST NOT** have any sub-directory.